When a potential employee hands over “references upon request” how do you know the references are reliable?

 As mentioned earlier, you’ll want to obtain candidate permission before contacting any references the client didn’t supply.
 The permission does not have to be for specific people (a generic consent will do), but the inquiries do need to be work relevant, and you should know ahead of time what information you’re hoping to extract from each reference so that your questions are brief, pointed, and professional.

-Reference checking is serious business and basic due diligence for hiring managers and recruiters, but sourcing reliable references can be more difficult than expected.
+Reference checking services are crucial basic due diligence for hiring managers and recruiters, but sourcing reliable references can be more difficult than expected.
 Aside from the time spent contacting references and waiting for a response—a given where manual reference checks are concerned—the references can produce unreliable data if proper preparation isn’t given to deliberately avoiding that possibility.

 What other ways have you sourced reliable references from prospective job candidates?